93T/Website-Content/getting-started.md

 SHUTDOWN_MSG: Shutting down NameNode at xxx.xxx.xxx.xxx
 ```

-8. Launch NameNode daemon, DataNode daemon, ResourceManager daemon and NodeManager Daemon.
+8. Run the two lines of code shown below separatly.
+This will Launch NameNode daemon, DataNode daemon, ResourceManager daemon and NodeManager Daemon.
 ```bash
 $ $HADOOP_HOME/sbin/start-dfs.sh
 $ $HADOOP_HOME/sbin/start-yarn.sh
 ```

-9. Check if the daemons started successfully with the following output.
+9. Check if the daemons started successfully by running `$ jps`.
+The output should look like the following except with actual inputs for 'NameNode', "SecondaryNameNode', etc. If it doesn't look like the example, then you will need to recheck steps 6 through 8 again.
 ```bash
 $ jps
 xxxxx NameNode